Barbaralee Diamonstein-Spielvogel: Honors and awards

-In November 2015, Dr. Diamonstein-Spielvogel was honored by the Historic Districts Council as one of the Pride of Landmark Lions recognized as part of the 50th Anniversary celebration of the New York City landmarks law.
-And in December 2015, she received the St. Nicholas Society Medal of Merit, and was also honored that same month by the New York Preservation Archive Project as the recipient of their inaugural Preservation Award.
-She served as Co-Chair of the King and Country Gala Benefit for the Brooklyn Academy of Music on April 3, 2016; on April 28, 2016, she received the NY Landmark Conservancy’s Lucy G. Moses Preservation Leadership Award, given to outstanding individuals in the field of historic preservation.
-On September 14, 2016, she received the Annual Preservation Award from the American Friends of the Georgian Group, and on November 19, 2016, was honored at the ArtsWestchester Gala “Celebrating Women.”
-She and her husband were honored by The Acting Company with The Joan Warburg Humanitarian Award on November 12, 2018, and by the Clarion Society, on March 5, 2019, for their leadership in the arts.
-On October 22, 2019, she will receive the Ellen Stewart Centennial Medal, together with Philip Glass, given by the LaMama Theatre.
+In November 2015, Dr. Diamonstein-Spielvogel was honored by the Historic Districts Council as one of the Pride of Landmark Lions recognized as part of the 50th Anniversary celebration of the New York City landmarks law, after previously receiving the group's Landmarks Lion award in 2011.
+In December of that year, she received the St. Nicholas Society Medal of Merit, and was also honored the same month by the New York Preservation Archive Project as the recipient of their inaugural Preservation Award.
+She served as Co-Chair of the King and Country Gala Benefit for the Brooklyn Academy of Music on April 3, 2016; on April 28, 2016, she received the New York Landmarks Conservancy's Lucy G. Moses Preservation Leadership Award, given to outstanding individuals in the field of historic preservation.
+On September 14, 2016, she received the Annual Preservation Award from the American Friends of the Georgian Group, and on November 19, 2016, was honored at the ArtsWestchester Gala "Celebrating Women".

-She is married to the leading international business executive, and former U.S. Ambassador to The Slovak Republic, Carl Spielvogel.
+She and her husband, Ambassador Carl Spielvogel, were honored by The Acting Company with The Joan Warburg Humanitarian Award on November 12, 2018, and by the Clarion Society, on March 5, 2019, for their leadership in the arts.

+On October 22, 2019, Diamonstein-Spielvogel received the Ellen Stewart Centennial Medal, together with Philip Glass, given by the LaMama Theatre.
+On May 24, 2022, she was honored by St. Bartholomew's Conservancy at their Organ Concert, for her activist leadership in historic preservation.
+In January 2023, she was the recipient of the Dr. Jan Papanek Medal, one of the highest honors accorded by the government of the Slovak Republic, given to individuals who have contributed significantly to promoting values of freedom, democracy, and human rights, and as an appreciation of her long-term support of Slovakia and its active role within the United Nations.

+Her former husband Alan A. Diamonstein – they were married from 1956 to 1972 – had a distinguished career.
+A graduate of University of Virginia Law School, he became a trusted advisor and confidante to several Virginia Governors.
+He was appointed in 2005 to the University of Virginia Board of Visitors, and reappointed to a second term by Governor Tim Kaine.
+Diamonstein served as Chair of the Virginia Democratic Party from 1982 to 1985, and was elected as a representative for Newport News in the Virginia House of Delegates for 34 years, from 1968 to 2002.

+Her late husband,Carl Spielvogel was a leading international business executive with over 45 years of experience in the world of international trade, doing business in 55 countries.
+Active for forty years in the New York State Democratic Party, he also was Chairman of its board of trustees.
+Deeply committed to public service, he received many honors and awards.
+He served on numerous boards for publicly-owned companies, as well as for civic and cultural organizations, and was appointed by President Bill Clinton as U.S. Ambassador to Slovakia.

 Publications

-Diamonstein-Spielvogel served as an interviewer/producer for seven television series about the arts, architecture, design, crafts, and public policy for the Arts & Entertainment Network, and other programs for national networks including CBS and NBC.
-Nearly two hundred of her television interviews are now available on iTunes U and YouTube, digitized by the Diamonstein-Spielvogel Video Archive at Duke University.
-Diamonstein-Spielvogel has also been a contributing author to publications including The New York Times, Vogue, Ladies Home Journal, Harper's Bazaar, the Partisan Review, Art News, and many others.